DarkLovic/Fuxnet/README.md

 ---
 ## How to Run
 - Format Combo List
-- The combo file must be a user:pass list in the following format: admin:admin123 user:test
+- The combo file must be a user:pass list in the following format:
+* admin:admin123
+* username:password
 ...